 S is the total signal energy in a slot on a RIB.

-N is the noise energy in a bandwidth corresponding to the transmission bandwidth over the duration of a slot.
+N is the noise energy in a bandwidth corresponding to the transmission bandwidth over the same duration where signal energy exists.

 Radiated performance requirements are only specified for up to 2 demodulation branches.